tartley/tartley.github.io/posts/iron-lung.md

 New work meeting background just dropped!

-Invited to view the movie at Pop's with Phil and Sarah, I crammed the game from start to finish the night before, with Zander watching disdainfully over my shoulder every step of the way.
+Invited to view the movie at Pop's with Phil and Sarah, I crammed the game it was based on from start to finish the night before, with Zander watching disdainfully over my shoulder every step of the way.
+I gave [SCP-354](https://scp-wiki.wikidot.com/scp-354), which inspired the game, a wide berth.

 Both are tense and engaging, but clearly only for a particular kind of viewer.
 The game itself has a very narrow focus, as befits a single-person indie